We designed a new pizza headquarters for Old Scuola in Rotterdam.

 A responsive design framework enables an efficient and pragmatic structure able to steer and control the wide range of parameters.
 During the design phase these are explored in order to generate a number of semi public collective spaces within the building to support a spacious tactile atmosphere.

-in collaboration with: Studio For New Realities (SFNR) client: LSI location: Willemsplein, Rotterdam status: Building starts May 2017
+in collaboration with: Studio For New Realities (SFNR) client: LSI location: Willemsplein, Rotterdam status: Under construction since May 2017, completion expected in December 2018

-For the interior design of this loft in Rotterdam West we completely opened up the traditional, existing floor plan and we introduced a minimal number of furniture pieces in order to leave the floor plan flexible and open for interpretation by the residents.
+For the transformation of this loft in Rotterdam West we completely opened up the traditional, existing floor plan and we introduced a minimal number of furniture pieces in order to leave the floor plan flexible and open for interpretation by the residents.

 By introducing these large, scalable furniture elements - scalable in dimension and materialisation - we manage both costs and appearance during the design process.
 The pieces are made up by a 'Facility Core' containing a study, storage, kitchen and toilets, a 'Private Block' containing the bedrooms and bathroom, and a 'Living Strip' which functions as a family gathering element connecting the kitchen area into the outdoor patio.

-client: private location: C.P.
-Tielestraat, Rotterdam status: under development
+client: Private location: C.P.
+Tielestraat, Rotterdam status: Under construction, completion expected in December 2017

 After the pop-up event, the ‘final’ bar/restaurant Ballroom now offers steady organic meat-balls combines with a bar priding itself in serving 52 gins, one for every week of the year.